top of page

 Public examples offer a benchmark for what credible documentation looks like:

-Volkswagen Group (Germany) used a four-step double materiality process, declaring 28 of 38 topics material.
-The firm documented a clear exclusion basis for the rest and linked governance oversight to the results (Volkswagen Annual Report 2024).
+• Volkswagen Group (Germany) used a four-step double materiality process, declaring 28 of 38 topics material.
+The firm documented a clear exclusion basis for the rest and linked governance oversight to the results.

-Adidas (Germany) set a defined threshold of three on a five-point scale for both impact and financial materiality, showing that its most significant climate impacts occur upstream (Adidas Sustainability Statement 2024).
+• Adidas (Germany) set a defined threshold of three on a five-point scale for both impact and financial materiality, showing that its most significant climate impacts occur upstream.

-BASF (Germany) concluded that ESRS S4 “Consumers and End Users” was not material for its B2B model and instead emphasized community-related financial effects under S3 (BASF Report 2024).
+• BASF (Germany) concluded that ESRS S4 "Consumers and End Users" was not material for its B2B model and instead emphasized community-related financial effects under S3.

 Each of these examples illustrates how transparent threshold logic and linkage to governance convert qualitative judgments into auditable evidence.

-Re-run double materiality with explicit thresholds and rationale.
-ESMA’s 2025 review shows that top reporters disclosed quantitative methods.
+• Re-run double materiality with explicit thresholds and rationale.
+ESMA's 2025 review shows that top reporters disclosed quantitative methods.
+The simplified ESRS will reduce the volume of disclosures, but the quality bar on materiality documentation has not moved.

-Build a disclosure register that maps every ESRS datapoint to a system owner, data source, and control.
+• Build a disclosure register that maps every remaining ESRS datapoint to a system owner, data source, and control.
 Pilot limited assurance in the next cycle to identify process gaps.

 Get In Touch

-The 2025 simplification is not an exemption; it’s a restructuring.
-Use the extra time to pressure test scope assumptions, clarify double materiality thresholds, and establish an auditable disclosure register that meets both EU and U.S. expectations.
+The Omnibus is now adopted law, not a proposal.
+The scope is narrower, the standards are being simplified, and the timelines are settled.
+But the underlying expectation for credible sustainability data and auditable materiality processes has not weakened.
+Use the remaining build window to pressure test scope assumptions, clarify double materiality thresholds, and establish an auditable disclosure register that meets both EU and U.S. expectations.

 If you want tailored support, contact us to validate your scope memo, refresh your materiality framework, and design a data governance model that can withstand both assurance and investor scrutiny.